MySmilingTurban/MySmilingTurban/README.md

-- 👋 Hi, I’m @MySmilingTurban, a passionate Python programmer.
+- 👋 Hi, I’m @MySmilingTurban, a passionate Python programmer with HTML, CSS skills.
 - 👀 I’m interested in solving tricky algorithms.
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on Exploring seemless possibilities of using Programming.